Cipscis/expander/README.md

 Using the files specified in `package.json`, you can create a package to be installed with npm.

 In the `docs` folder, which can be deployed to GitHub Pages but is not included when your package is installed, you can document your package.
-Webpack is configured to have an alias for your main entry point so you can load it as though it were installed from npm, e.g. `import { foo } from '@cipscis/base-package';`
+Webpack is configured to have an alias for your main entry point so you can load it as though it were installed from npm, e.g. `import { foo } from '@cipscis/expander';`

 Once you have an initial version of your package ready to push, you will want to update the `version` attribute of your `package.json` file to `"1.0.0"`.
 See [Semantic Versioning](https://semver.org/spec/v2.0.0.html) for more information on version numbers.

 You should also update the `CHANGELOG.md` file to describe your changes.
 This is particularly important after your initial 1.0.0 version.

 Then, you can run `npm publish` to publish your package.
-Once published, you can run `npm install @cipscis/base-package` to install the package in other projects.
+Once published, you can run `npm install @cipscis/expander` to install the package in other projects.

 ## Structure

 ### Frontend assets

 By default, your package consists of the contents of the `dist` folder.
 This folder is populated when the contents of the `src` folder are compiled using `tsc`, which happens automatically prior to publishing.
-The `src` folder contains a single TypeScript file called `main-export.ts`.
+The `src` folder contains a single TypeScript file called `expander.ts`.
 You can rename this file, but if you do make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
 If your package doesn't need to be run in a browser, you should change this property to [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main).

 Assets used for the package's documentation, such as CSS and JavaScript, are contained in `/docs/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.